-Changes to grant support for restocking of conifers has changed with the introduction of Rural Development Contracts in Scotland in 2008.
-As a result, grant aid is no longer available for restocking with Sitka spruce in many cases.
-No estimates have been included for restocking of Sitka spruce in Scotland that is no longer supported by grants.
+Grant support for restocking of conifers changed with the introduction of Rural Development Contracts in Scotland in 2008.
+As a result, grant aid was no longer available for restocking with Sitka spruce in many cases.
+No estimate has been included for restocking of Sitka spruce in Scotland that is no longer supported by grants.
 It is therefore likely that conifer restocking in Scotland in recent years is under-reported in this release and other statistics.
-Table 4 shows the area of restocking that took place in the year to 31 March 2015.
-The total area of restocking in the UK in 2014-15 was 17.6 thousand hectares.
-Conifers accounted for around three fifths (61%) of the total area of restocking.
-Most restocking (62%) took place on FC/NRW/FS land.
+A new Forestry Grant Scheme was launched in Scotland in March 2015.